Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to 10 million visitors annually.

 But when they enter Room 711 and notice that it is a small painting, kept far away, and because of the security and the crowd, they can’t get closer and enjoy the art’s nuances they feel disappointed.

-This is why we recommend reading this article thoroughly and knowing everything about Leonardo’s masterpiece so that you can appreciate it when it is in front of you.
+We recommend you read this article thoroughly and know everything about Leonardo’s masterpiece so that you can appreciate it when it is in front of you.